John Bickerton

 Composer | Pianist

 John Bickerton is a Brooklyn-based composer whose work is grounded in structural balance across choral and instrumental forms.
-His music combines architectural clarity with expressive immediacy, informed by a longstanding engagement with improvisation and the piano.
-Balance, pacing, and harmonic color shape his work as it unfolds in time.
+His music combines architectural clarity with expressive immediacy, informed by a long-standing engagement with improvisation and the piano.
+Balance, pacing, and harmonic color shape his work as it unfolds over time.

-Recent projects include recordings of John Cage’s Atlas Eclipticalis and Earle Brown’s Four Systems, alongside original compositions and forthcoming solo piano recordings that extend the same architectural sensibility into improvised form.
+Recent projects include recordings of John Cage’s Atlas Eclipticalis and Earle Brown’s Four Systems, along with original compositions and forthcoming solo piano recordings that extend the same architectural sensibility into improvised form.

 Featured Projects

-Earle Brown’s Four Systems (1954) stands as an early and influential work of open-form composition, articulated through graphic notation rather than fixed musical prescription.
+Earle Brown’s Four Systems (1954) is an early and influential work of open-form composition, articulated through graphic notation rather than fixed musical notation.
 In this recording, John Bickerton offers four realizations that reorder and reorient the score’s material, illuminating its structural flexibility.
-Each performance traces a different path through the work’s open architecture, revealing its latent expressive possibilities.
+Each performance traces a distinct path through the work’s open architecture, revealing its latent expressive possibilities.

 John Cage’s Atlas Eclipticalis (1961–62) translates astronomical star maps into a field of dispersed musical events, shaped through chance operations rather than fixed hierarchy.
 This recording approaches the score with attention to balance, pacing, and spatial articulation.
 The result highlights the work’s structural logic within its indeterminate framework.